 Fulfilling the fifth commandment in these present circumstances is more challenging but not impossible.
 In the final words of his Institutes, John Calvin reminds us that government officials may well have to correct some of their fellow officials when they act unjustly or unwisely (Institutes 4.20.31).
 Faced with the double affliction of both plague and persecution, Theodore Beza, Calvin’s successor, also recommended working through the “lower magistrates” in order to redirect “higher magistrates,” who may fail to uphold what is right and wise in the eyes of God.

 This approach fits well with Romans 13.
 In verses 1–2, we read how the Lord instituted “governing authorities,” not authority.
 The plural noun is significant.
-No one, single person in authority embodies all the wisdom required to rule, especially in challenging circumstances like COVID-19.
+Not one single person in authority embodies all the wisdom required to rule, especially in challenging circumstances like COVID-19.
 If some governing officials are acting unwisely or unfairly toward the church, even if their intentions are noble, then believers can work with and through other officials in order to promote the necessary corrective re-balancing.
 In this way, we honour all the authorities in their God-given calling and in doing so, honour God himself.
 Again, love for the neighbour and love for God cohere rather than conflict.

 Thankfully, in some areas, we even have members of our Reformed congregation serving as government officials in town councils, provincial, and federal parliaments.
 Without denying the value of other efforts and initiatives, let us earnestly support and spur on these fellow believers, as well as any other elected representatives who will lend a sympathetic ear.
 The goal will be that, under the Lord’s blessing, as soon as it is safe to increase the size of public gatherings, the church will be the first in line to benefit, not the last.
 This approach also holds together the fourth and fifth and sixth commandments.